Q: Should I worry if I get a headache only one one side?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When we talk about unilateral or one-sided headaches, there’s a distinct family of headache disorders called TACs, or the trigeminal autonomic cephalgias, and they have four distinct headaches:
+When we talk about unilateral or one-sided headaches, there’s a distinct family of headache disorders trigeminal autonomic cephalgias (or TACs).
+There are four distinct types of headaches:

 - Cluster headache — This type more often affects men.
 These headache attacks can occur around certain seasons.
 They last 15 to 180 minutes.
 They’re so severe and sharp that patients sometimes call them suicide headaches.

 - Hemicrania continua headache — This headache causes continuous pain on one side of the head for 24 hours while also causing sharp attacks of pain.
 A person will get a runny nose and may also have teary eyes.

 - Paroxysmal hemicrania headache — This one is similar to hemicrania continua, but people will get shorter attacks that last less than 24 hours, and they will be pain-free in between.